Navy football searching for consistency as it heads to East Carolina

 Houston added, “We won’t have a true picture until the end of the week of what our roster is going to look like.”

 The AAC requires testing three times per week, including Friday for those playing on Saturday.
-A conference game between Cincinnati and Tulsa scheduled for Saturday has already been rescheduled for Dec.
-5 due to positive cases in the Bearcats program.
+A conference game between Cincinnati and Tulsa scheduled for Saturday already was rescheduled for Dec.
+5 because of positive cases in the Bearcats’ program.

-So the Midshipmen continue their weekly tradition of preparing for a team without fully knowing who they’ll face.
-BYU, Air Force and Temple all played their season opener against Navy, so there was no current tape to scout leading up to the game.
+So the Midshipmen continue their weekly tradition of preparing for a team without fully knowing whom they will face.
+BYU, Air Force and Temple all played their openers against Navy, so there was no tape from this season to scout leading up to the games.

-Navy has continued to focus on itself during preparations and this week the goal is sustainability.
+Navy has continued to focus on itself during preparations, and this week the goal is sustainability.
 The Midshipmen played horrific football against BYU and in the first half against Tulane before rallying from 24 points down in the second half.
-The gains from that second half were nowhere to be seen against Air Force, but those regressions disappeared against Temple despite being down five defensive starters.
+The gains from that second half were nowhere to be seen against Air Force, but those regressions disappeared against Temple despite Navy being down five defensive starters.

 A measure of consistency is the next step forward for the 2020 Midshipmen.

-“Hopefully, we’ve got some consistency with the quarterback (Dalen Morris) now,” Niumatalolo said.
+“Hopefully, we’ve got some consistency with the quarterback [Dalen Morris] now,” Niumatalolo said.
 “That will definitely help us from that standpoint.
 Our guys have been working hard.
 Some of our young linemen that haven’t played as much are getting comfortable.

 “Just having those guys in there.
 A quarterback that has played two games. … Hopefully some of the experience will help us to continue to get better.”